bhi-kimlab/BiSpark/docs/README.md

 Now pre-built BiSpark AMI(AMI#: xxx, Region: Ohio) on the Amazon EC2.
 Belows are step by step procedure.

-- Creating cluster instance based on BiSpark AMI
+- Creating cluster instance based on BiSpark AMI.
   1.

-- Initializing the Spark & HDFS
+- Initializing the Spark & HDFS.
   1.

-- Checking if the cluster is correctly deployed
+- Checking if the cluster is correctly deployed.
   1.

-- Test run with test data set
+- Test run with test data set.
   1.

 # Test data set in the publication